 Although disciplinary sanctions may or may not be the desired response in all instances, the discipline process continues to play an integral role in a professional organization’s regulation of its members.
 It can also be argued that the majority of the public intellectually agree that competence measures that make a person a better trained and more informed professional are acceptable alternatives to the discipline route in appropriate circumstances.

-The Association’s professional standards and competence committee deals with issues of competence in the first instance.
+The Association’s professional standards, competence and capacity committee deals with issues of competence in the first instance.
 The committee will review information that comes to its attention that alleges that a member has failed to meet standards of professional competence pursuant to deficiencies in:

 If the committee believes that these deficiencies are of a nature that require formal consideration by an adjudicative body, the matter will be referred to a CGA Ontario competence tribunal for a hearing.